-Whether you don’t have much spare time, or you’re trying to stick close to home due to Coronavirus, or if you’re trying to save a little on expenses, try out a microadventure.
+Whether you don’t have much spare time, you prefer sticking closer to home, or if you’re trying to save a little on expenses, try out a microadventure.
 See what you can discover near you!

 What sorts of activities do you enjoy on your microadventures?
 Tell me about them in the comments!